 The DDM, applied by Schlotterbeck et al. (2020) and Ramotowska et al. (2023), is a cognitive model for twoalternative forced choices that describes the decision formation process as the accumulation of evidence towards one of two decision boundaries (Ratcliff & McKoon, 2008).
 As can be seen in Figure 1A, two boundaries represent the response alternatives, and the distance between them (denoted by a) represents the amount of evidence required before a decisionmaker commits to a response.
-Once the accumulation process (represented by $\nu$ or the blue arrows in the figure) crosses a boundary, decision formation is ended, and a choice is made.
-The time required to reach this point constitutes the decision process.
-While there are many parameters in the DDM, the key components for the current study are the decision boundary parameter a and drift rate parameter v.
+Once the accumulation process (represented by v or the blue arrows in the figure) crosses a boundary, decision formation is ended, and a choice is made.